uchexm/ES6-Awesome-books/README.md

 ## 📖 Awesome Books <a name="about-project"></a>

-Awesome-books project is a basic website that allows users to add/remove books from a list.
-It showcases the use of JavaScript objects and arrays to dynamically modify the DOM and add basic events.
+The **Awesome-books** project is a website that demonstrates the use of JavaScript objects and arrays to dynamically modify the Document Object Model (DOM) and handle `CRUD` events.
+The purpose of the website is to enable users to manage a list of books they like by adding or removing them, by utilizing JavaScript objects, arrays, DOM manipulation, and event handling, the Awesome-books project provides users with a simple yet interactive website for managing their book lists.
+It demonstrates the fundamentals of dynamically modifying web content and showcases the capabilities of JavaScript in creating interactive web applications.

 ## 🛠 Built With <a name="built-with"></a>